gtb-2022-xiao-zixuan/.github/profile/README.md

 ---

-## Welcome to Zixuan's Org
+# Welcome to Zixuan's Org

 Hi, you can call me Zixuan.

 I love swimming and photographing.

-This is the photo where I was in Chengdu.
+This is the photo when I was in Chengdu.

 ![img1](images/img1.jpeg)